 Take a Night Stroll in the neighborhood.Take a Night Stroll in the neighborhood.

-One of the best ways to tell whether your neighborhood is safe is taking an evening stroll.
+One of the best ways to tell whether your neighborhood is safe is by taking an evening stroll.
 The later, the better, with midnight being a good cutoff point.
 Are streets well lit, and is there enough activity among residents or incoming traffic?
 Do you feel safe walking alone?
 How much you’ll tolerate is up to you, but you’ll be thankful you took the time to ensure safety the next time you have to make a midnight run for something.